 Cultural norms may influence whether labor market penalties are associated with obesity.
-Studies have used deviations from the social norm (a relative rather than absolute measure of obesity) to study whether people whose weight exceeds the social norm are sanctioned through lower wages.
-While these studies have not been as rigorous as desirable in dealing with potential reversed causality, they generally find a negative relationship.
+Researchers have used deviations from the social norm (a relative rather than absolute measure of obesity) to study whether people whose weight exceeds the social norm are sanctioned through lower wages.
+While these studies have not been as rigorous as is desirable in dealing with potential reverse causality, they generally find a negative relationship.
 A related study hypothesizes that if cultural norms for thin body types are inversely related to the prevalence of obesity, the labor market penalty for obesity should be lower in societies with a greater prevalence of obesity.
 The same study notes that if social interaction is valued in the labor market, and if obese people are less likely to interact socially, labor market penalties would be expected to be higher for obesity in settings with more social interactions .
 The study reports some suggestive evidence in support of these hypotheses.

 Limitations and gaps

 The most often used measure of obesity in studies linking obesity to labor market outcomes is BMI.
 This is not surprising, since social science data sets that contain detailed information on labor market outcomes were typically not designed to collect health information.
 At most, they generally contain information on self-reported height and weight, which can be used to calculate BMI.
 But BMI is not an accurate measure of obesity since it does not distinguish between fat and muscles, for instance .